leucos/ansible-tuto/step-04/README.md

 Ansible playbooks
 -----------------

-Playbook concept is very simple : it's just a series of ansible commands (tasks), like the ones we used with the `ansible` CLI tool.
+Playbook concept is very simple: it's just a series of ansible commands (tasks), like the ones we used with the `ansible` CLI tool.
 These tasks are targeted at a specific set of hosts/groups.